winter sports canada jasper national park

 View this post on Instagram

-A post shared through Tioga Tours (@tiogatours)
+A post shared by Tioga Tours (@tiogatours)

-Discover Edmonton: Edmonton is a surprisingly fun artsy city, where there are lots of great things to do both in summer and winter.
-It is the capital of the province of Alberta and besides nice restaurants and craft breweries, you can also shop well there.
-Start or end your Canadian winter sports adventure in Edmonton and you’ll actually make a trip-in trip combining both the city and nature!
+Discover Edmonton: Edmonton is a surprisingly charming, artistic city, offering plenty of fun things to do in both summer and winter.
+It's the capital of Alberta, and besides great restaurants and craft breweries, it's also a great place to shop.
+Begin or end your Canadian winter sports adventure in Edmonton, and you'll essentially create a trip within a trip, combining both city and nature!
 Discover lots of tips for Edmonton here >>

-Edmonton, Alberta
+Edmonton, alberta

-road trip japser edmonton
+road trip jasper edmonton

 Edmonton – Jasper

-Stay in Jasper: Always wanted to stay in one of those typical winter sports lodge?
-This is your perfect spot!
-In Jasper there are several good hotels and lodges that are also catered for winter tourists.
-Often they have an indoor pool, cozy lobby with a fireplace, or maybe even a Jacuzzi outside.
-If you stay outside the village, make sure that your hotel also has a good restaurant, so you don’t have to grab the car every night to get something to eat.
-Distances are often not suitable to walk in Canada.
-Therefore, a hotel or lodge in the town itself can be nice.
-Then you walk right into the main street in the evening to grab a bite to eat and you can try a new restaurant every night.
-Check out tips for Jasper >>
+Stay in Jasper: Have you always dreamed of staying in a typical winter sports lodge?
+This is your chance!
+Jasper boasts several excellent hotels and lodges geared towards winter tourists.
+They often have an indoor pool, a cozy lobby with a fireplace, or perhaps even an outdoor jacuzzi.
+If you're staying outside the village, make sure your hotel also has a good restaurant, so you don't have to drive every night to eat out.
+Distances in Canada are often too short to walk.
+That's why a hotel or lodge in the village itself can be a good option.
+You can simply walk down the main street in the evening for a bite to eat and try a new restaurant every night.
+View tips for Jasper here >>

 Jasper Town